hrbrmstr/RSwitch/README.md

 The checkmarked version is the default (i.e. the one `Current` points to) and if you select any other version the alias will be changed.
 You can also launch a new Finder window that opens to the R frameworks directory or quit the app.

+There are also links to various useful R macOS resources plus two menu items that will download the latest RStudio macOS daily or the latest macOS r-devel tarball.
+Neither shows a progress dialog but will download the respective files to `~/Downloads` and both open the Finder to that directory as well as display an alert with any succes or failure.
+NOTE: that you will need to delete old versions of r-devel from `~/Downloads` before re-downloading (this behavior might be changed in future releases).

 ## Why?

 - I needed to brush up on Swift 5 coding